 Visit blogs or forums

-Less high profile than social media, but just as impactful is visiting blogs and forums.
+Less high profile than social media, but just as impactful are blogs and forums.
 Here the need is to connect with others who have similar interests.

-The benefit for the customer is that there’s normally much less clutter on blogs and forums, compared to social media.
-It’s more focussed and relevant.
+They’re popular because there’s less clutter on blogs and forums than on social media.
+It’s more focused and relevant.

-You don’t need to look at pictures of your cousin’s cat, or try to ignore that slightly racist repost from someone you knew at school.
-If you’re on a forum about Survivor or Print on Demand (two that we follow, for example), then that’s what people will be talking about.
+You don’t need to look at pictures of your cousin’s cat.
+Or that slightly racist post from someone you knew at school.
+If you’re on a forum about Survivor or Print on Demand (two we follow, for example), then that’s what people will be talking about.

-But of course, this all depends on the quality of the blog and forum.
-There are plenty of junk blogs and forums out there, so it’s important to find ones that are well moderated.
+But of course, this all depends on the quality of the blog or forum.
+There are plenty of junk blogs and forums out there.
+You need to look for ones which are well run.

-Brands can advertise on those threads, but the adverts are generally more relevant and less intrusive than say Facebook.
+Brands can advertise on those threads, but the adverts are generally less intrusive than other channels like Facebook.

-If you’re a brand owner, and there are blogs and forums relevant to your expertise, there’s an opportunity to create an authentic, authoritative and helpful impression of your brand.
+If you’re a brand owner, and there are blogs and forums relevant to your expertise, you can use them to create an authentic, authoritative and helpful impression of your brand.

-They’re generally not a place to “sell” directly.
-Blogs and forums play higher up the adoption funnel, as you build trust and consideration for your brand.
+They’re generally not a good place to “sell” directly.
+Blogs and forums play stronger at the trust, awareness and consideration level.

-Do it well, and when customers are ready to buy, they’re more likely to choose you.
+Do this well though, and when customers are ready to buy, they’re more likely to choose you.
 Authentic engagement is the big opportunity here.

 Upload photos, music or videos

-The growth in capability of online technology also makes it far easier to publish and share creative content.
+Improvements in online technology also now make it easier to publish and share creative content.

 You can share these with selected audiences, or with the whole world.

-Of course, what’s interesting from a brand point of view are the opportunities to commercialise this content.
+What’s interesting from a brand point of view are the commercial opportunities from all this content.

-If you create content, you can charge for others to use it.
-Other users can pay to download or stream your images, music or videos.
-Or, you can allow advertising to appear next to your content, and generate income that way.
+For example, you can charge people to use your content.
+Customers can pay to download or stream your images, music or videos.
+Or, you can allow advertising to go with your content, and make money that way.

-The common thread of these “life admin” services is you can do all of them offline.
-But doing them online gives you more opportunities, or makes life easier.
+The common thread of these services is you can do all of them offline, but doing them online is easier.

-The opportunity for brands is less obvious.
-But it’s important to be aware customers do these things online, so make sure your services fit with what they do.
+The marketing opportunity is less obvious.
+But it’s important to be aware customers do these things online.
+You can find ways to make sure your services fit with these needs.

-If your service involves business or household budgeting, you can provide templates and forms in convenient formats for customers to download.
-Or, if you have a high price item, help customers by creating online forms that help them decide on the right levels to pay deposits and monthly repayments.
+If your service involves business or household budgeting, you can provide convenient templates and forms for customers to download.
+Or, if you have a high-priced item, you can make it easier to set up payment terms like deposits and monthly repayments.

-If you are a service and your business is online, the three online customer needs we’ve covered here – communications, social and productivity – offer many online marketing opportunities.
+If your business is online, customer needs like communications, social and productivity offer many online marketing opportunities.